abbycabs/localisationofschool/ROADMAP.md

 # Roadmap - Localisation of school

-  <p> We're trying to deliever series of videos to schools in local language.Videos will be on web literacy or digital literacy.
-Sustainable progress is the mission of project.By this Volunteer do not need to visit schools in periodic time still students can learn at their time. </p>
+We're trying to deliever series of videos to schools in local language.Videos will be on web literacy or digital literacy.
+Sustainable progress is the mission of project.By this Volunteer do not need to visit schools in periodic time still students can learn at their time.

-  <p> In this document will describe milestone :dart: and task you need to perform for completing those milestones </p>
+In this document will describe milestone :dart: and task you need to perform for completing those milestones

-  <p>Please check out our [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md) to help you how get started, and the [README](README.md) for an overview of what we are doing if you haven't read it yet!</p>
+Please check out our [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md) to help you how get started, and the [README](README.md) for an overview of what we are doing if you haven't read it yet!

   Check Ongoing issue <link>